 - Learn how to block or report online bullies or anyone behaving badly and don't retaliate or reply to nasty messages!
 This is usually what the bullies are trying to get you to do.
 Remember that if you reply with a nasty or unkind comment then it could get you into trouble too.

 - Always make sure that you save evidence of cyberbullying by saving or printing out text messages, online conversation and pictures.
 Try and include as much information as possible, such as web addresses (URLs), contact numbers, user names, times, dates, locations.

 - Always make sure you tell someone if you are being bullied online:

 - an adult you trust or contact someone like Childline

-- The service provider e.g. website, app, mobile phone provider etc where the bullying is taking place
+- The website, app or mobile phone provider where the bullying is taking place

-- If a crime has been committed or someone is at risk of harm then contact the police
+- If a crime has been committed or someone is at risk of harm, contact the police

-- If you see online (cyber) bullying going on, then support the victim and REPORT it to the website or your school, don't be a bystander and say nothing otherwise you become part of the problem.
+- If you see cyberbullying going on, then support the victim and REPORT it to the website or your school.
+Don't be a bystander and say nothing, otherwise you become part of the problem.